Swiss Challenge

-The Swiss Challenge is a golf tournament on the Challenge Tour, held in Switzerland, except in 2021, when it was held in France.
+The Swiss Challenge is a golf tournament on the Challenge Tour, which was held in Switzerland until 2021.
+Since then it has since been held in France.

 History

 It was first played as the Credit Suisse Private Banking Open in 2000 and 2001 at the Golf Club Patriziale Ascona in Ascona.
 It replaced the Interlaken Open which ended after financial issues.
 During the course of the 2002 edition, the heavy rain led to the overflow of the Lake Maggiore and to the cancellation of the event.

 Following a four-year hiatus, the tournament returned in 2006 and was held at the Wylihof Golf Club in Luterbach through 2009.
 Since 2010 the event has been played at Golf Sempachersee in Hildisrieden.

-In 2021, the event was uniquely held in France.
-It was played at Golf Saint Apollinaire in Folgensbourg, close to the Swiss border.
+Between 2021 and 2024, the event has uniquely been held in France and been played at Golf Saint Apollinaire in Folgensbourg, close to the Swiss border.
 In round 2 of the 2021 event, Alejandro del Rey shot the first ever round of 58 on any tour in Europe.
 It was also the lowest round to-par (−14) on any major tour in world golf.